 Mentorship Program: A Birmingham school introduced a mentorship program for new and struggling teachers.
 Experienced teachers provided guidance and support, helping mentees develop their skills and confidence.
 This program reduced turnover rates and improved overall teaching standards.

 If you’re an existing customer facing challenges in managing your appraisal policy, we encourage you to seek early support from your EPM People Adviser.
-You can also access our updated Appraisal and Capability Model Policy on our EPM Customer Hub.
+You can also access our updated Appraisal and Capability Policy on our EPM Customer Hub.